arthurlovekin/protobot_description/README.md

 Other options would be to add a .dsv.in hook to the protobot_description package that adds the meshes to the GZ_SIM_RESOURCE_PATH, or figure out a way to set the GZ_SIM_RESOURCE_PATH dynamically from the protobot_gazebo package.

+Along the way my ros2 topics stopped publishing; not sure why.
+Debug with `ps aux | grep ros` to see if any processes are still running that should have shut down, and `printenv | grep ROS` to make sure network discovery is configured correctly.